Fairchild PT-19

-The Fairchild PT-19 (company designation Fairchild M62) is an American monoplane primary trainer aircraft that served with the United States Army Air Forces, RAF and RCAF during World War II.
-Designed by Fairchild Aircraft, it was a contemporary of the Kaydet biplane trainer, and was used by the USAAF during Primary Flying Training.
+The Fairchild PT-19 (company designation Fairchild M-62) is an American monoplane primary trainer aircraft that served with the United States Army Air Forces (USAAF), Royal Air Force, and Royal Canadian Air Force during World War II.
+Designed by Fairchild Aircraft, it was a contemporary of the Kaydet biplane trainer and was used by the USAAF during primary flying training.
 As with other USAAF trainers of the period, the PT-19 had multiple designations based on the powerplant installed.

 Design and development

 According to H.L.
-Puckett, "Still U.S. pilots were receiving their primary flight training in biplanes, although the low wing advance trainer was in use.
-A look around showed that there was no low wing primary trainer being produced in the U.S. Fairchild felt this urgency and set his organization at work on such a low wing trainer with the proposal that the new proven Ranger be used as the power plant for the new airplane to be known as the M-62.
+Puckett, "Still, U.S. pilots were receiving their primary flight training in biplanes, although the low-wing advance trainer was in use.
+A look around showed that there was no low-wing primary trainer being produced in the U.S. Fairchild felt this urgency and set his organization at work on such a low-wing trainer with the proposal that the new proven Ranger be used as the power plant for the new airplane to be known as the M-62.
 The M-62, which was to become the PT-19, was to use the experience gained from the F-24 and the more recent Model 46."

 In 1933, Fairchild Aircraft Corporation's chief engineer, A.A.
-Gassner, had hired Armand Thiebolt, as his chief structural engineer.
-In 1937, Thiebolt was named chief engineer, and given the task of designing the PT-19.
-Included in the design was the use of interchangeable parts and non-strategic materials.
-According to Puckett, "The proposed low wing design adapted itself readily to a wide tread landing gear, which when combined with judicious wheel location and a low center of gravity, provided protection against ground looping."
+Gassner, had hired Armand Thiebolt as his chief structural engineer.
+In 1937, Thiebolt was named chief engineer and given the task of designing the PT-19.
+Included in the design was the use of interchangeable parts and nonstrategic materials.
+According to Puckett, "The proposed low-wing design adapted itself readily to a wide-tread landing gear, which, when combined with judicious wheel location and a low center of gravity, provided protection against ground looping."
 The Ranger engine would also result in a narrower cowling compared to those using a radial engine, which meant increased visibility for the pilot.
 The reduced cowling also improved propeller efficiency and an increase in horsepower.

-The cantilever wings, with wooden ribs, were covered by 3/32 inch preformed mahogany or fir plywood.
-The inboard portion consisted of a welded trussed 4130 structure.
-The fuselage used Chromoly square tubing for the longerons and brace members, and fabric covered.
+The cantilever wings, with wooden ribs, were covered by 3/32-inch preformed mahogany or fir plywood.
+The inboard portion consisted of a welded, trussed 4130 structure.
+The fuselage used Chromoly square tubing for the longerons and brace members and was fabric covered.
 The cowling was made of Alclad.
 Both wing center sections contained the 24.5 USgal fuel tank, with landing gear housings on the outboard ends.
-The oleo struts were designed to withstand a 6 g acceleration from a 30 in drop.
-Two hollow box wood spars were used in the wing and center sections.
+The oleo struts were designed to withstand a 6-g acceleration from a 30 in drop.
+Two hollow-box wood spars were used in the wing and center sections.
 Duramold was used to cover the wings.
-Early models used aluminum alloy seats made by the Budd Company, while later models used plywood seats made by Hughes Aircraft Company.
+Early models used aluminum-alloy seats made by the Budd Company, while later models used plywood seats made by Hughes Aircraft Company.
 Early models had metal floors and flaps, while later models used wood for both.
 The vertical and horizontal stabilizers were made of spruce spars, covered with 1/16 in plywood.
 According to Puckett, "Moisture became the arch enemy of the Fairchild PT and was responsible for the relatively small survival rate of the airplanes built."